 - #1: The arrays declared by the statement samples above have 0 as lower index.

-- #2: As explained by Excel expert Chip Pearson, this way of declaring an array doesn’t specify the number of array elements.
+- #2: This way of declaring an array doesn't specify the number of array elements.
 It rather specifies the upper array bound.

 As you start working with arrays, in any case, you may start realizing that including both an upper and a lower bound when declaring an array provides more flexibility than relying on the Option Base statement.
 Additionally, in certain cases, omitting the lower array bound may lead to bugs.